Stevesbong/Employee-Directory/README.md

 #### To Do List
 1. <del>Employees can be filtered by name.</del>

-2. Functionality has been added to switch back and forth between employees when the detail modal window is open.
+2. <del>Functionality has been added to switch back and forth between employees when the detail modal window is open.</del>